Mikaburrie/txrx-chip-project/README.md

 ### Demo

 An example using the analog transmitter/receiver is located in examples/analog-txrx.
-The clip below shows a demo the example.
+The clip below shows a demo of the example.

 ![analog transmitter/receiver example demo](img/analog_txrx.gif)